 Great savings can be had by eliminating the pointers from leaf nodes in full binary trees.
-Because about half of the nodes are leaves and half internal nodes, and because only internal nodes now have overhead, the overhead fraction in this case will be approximately
+Again assume the tree stores a reference to the data field.
+Because about half of the nodes are leaves and half internal nodes, and because only internal nodes now have child pointers, the overhead fraction in this case will be approximately